nishith-dubey/Quantiphi-Vibe-Coding-Round/README.md

 ## 5. How the Application Works

 The React frontend loads subscriptions from the Express API and displays the table and summary metrics.
-New subscriptions and status changes are sent to the backend with Axios.
+New subscriptions, status changes, and deletions are sent to the backend with Axios.
 The backend validates and stores subscription documents in MongoDB through Mongoose.
+The frontend shows loading and error feedback while requests are in progress or fail.

 ## 6. API Endpoints